CONTENTS

 • Color: brown or gray

-This way, structural products can be utilized, and instead of eight products, there would be, for example, only 2 or 4 actual products, and these would have different models.
+This way, structural products can be utilized, and instead of eight products, there are, for example, only 2 or 4 actual products, and these have different models.

 Sub-products and composite products

-Extended product management allows hierarchical construction of products, meaning a product can be composed of other products.
+Extended product management enables hierarchical construction of products, i.e., a product can be composed of other products.

-Composite product = product/model that consists of other products/models (an item that bundles other products/models together)
+Composite product = product or model that consists of other products or models (an item that bundles other products or models together).

-Sub-product = ordinary product/model that is involved in constructing a composite product
+Sub-product = ordinary product or model that is involved in constructing a composite product.

 Composite product

-A composite product refers to a product/model to which other products are linked.
-If, for example, the parts of a shelf are to be considered as separate products (e.g., shelf board, frame, back panel, and leg), they can be created as individual products (with possible models) and then create a shelf product that consists of these previously created parts.
-Thus, the shelf is a composite product composed of other products (sub-products).
+A composite product refers to a product or model to which other products are linked.
+If, for example, the parts of a shelf are to be considered as separate products (for example shelf board, frame, back panel, and leg), they can be created as individual products with possible models and then a shelf product can be created that consists of these parts.
+In that case, the shelf is a composite product that consists of other products (sub-products).

 A composite product can be virtual or stocked (physical).